 Albert and Victoria became friends with Felix Mendelssohn, with whom they were able to spend several evenings making music.
 You can read the very charming stories of their meetings in this article by Reuben Vincent.

-The new Masterpiece program "Victoria" premieres on WXXI TV this Sunday, January 15th at 9pm.
+The new Masterpiece program "Victoria" is just starting its second season.
 The music you'll hear in the show is by Martin Phipps (and in later episodes by Ruth Barrett).
 Here are a few pieces of music associated with Queen Victoria.

 1. Felix Mendelssohn, Song without Words, Op.
 85, No. 6